GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-voice-record/index.md

     * Replace `[RESULTS_BUCKET]` with the name of the bucket you created in step 7 of the **Prerequisites** section.

-Of course, you can also delete the entire project but you would lose any billing setup you have done (disabling project billing first is required).
+Of course, you can also delete the entire project, but you would have to disable billing and lose any setup you have done.
 Additionally, deleting a project will only happen after the current billing cycle ends.

 ## Next steps